HPD: A security guard was fatally shot in north Houston

-Shortly after midnight, The Houston Police Department received a call about a security guard that was shot near Rushcreek drive and Ella Boulevard.
+Shortly after midnight, The Houston Police Department received a call about a security guard that was shot near Rushcreek Drive and Ella Boulevard.

 When HPD arrived, they found the victim unresponsive.
 They pulled him from his vehicle and attempted CPR.
 The Houston Fire Department arrived and transported him to the hospital where he was pronounced dead.